Explore Jobs

 Key Takeaways:

-• Knowing the right and wrong reasons to leave will help you respect yourself and your employer.
+• Understanding the right and wrong reasons to leave early will help maintain your integrity and respect within the workplace.

-• Before asking to leave early, make sure to consider the timing, company policy, and find coverage.
+• Before requesting to leave early, consider the timing, your company’s policies, and ensure coverage for your responsibilities.

 Common excuses for leaving work early with examples.